justneeraj12/justneeraj12/README.md

 ## 📚 Publications & Papers

-- Currently working on publishing a paper related to **Sleep Stage Classification** with EEG data.
 - Planning to submit my thesis paper with my final year project team.

 ## 📫 Let's Connect!